TrashPandaCode/reports/ia-final/contributions/jonathan.typ

   On May 1st, I added functionality for the MathFloat node to have an initial compute type and began preparing the Export Node for level-based exports.
 I adjusted the NumberInput component to parse both floats and integers, and I added custom labels for each compute type to provide context-specific information such as displaying "base" for logarithmic operations.

   On May 2nd, I implemented the first iteration for passing values to the next frame through Export and Import nodes using a Zustand store.
 I created the NodeContextMenu component with initial functionality allowing for simple node duplication and deletion.
-The following day, I created the SelectionContextMenu with functionality to duplicate and delete multiple nodes simultaneously.
+The following day, I collaborated with Philipp Wendt on the SelectionContextMenu with functionality to duplicate and delete multiple nodes simultaneously.

   I enhanced the KeyPress functionality on May 4th by adding key press types for key down and released events to the key store and KeyPress node.
 I added highlighting to the KeyPress node when a key is pressed down, and I configured the MathFloat node to default to a specific compute type.
 On May 5th, I changed the time store behavior to use callback time functions instead of set values for improved performance.